iotaledger/iota-wiki/internal/learn/about-iota/data-transfer.md

 **Network ID**

-An identification in which IOTA network the message belongs (Mainnet / Testnet / private network) - Nodes will only accept messages that identify themself as part of the network the node belongs to.
+An identification in which IOTA network the message belongs (Mainnet / Testnet / private network) - Nodes will only accept messages that identify themselves as part of the network the node belongs to.

 **Parents length and Parents ID**